mttcrn/CSE-notes/digital-forensics-and-cybercrime.md

 An anti-fraud strategy is based on two main components:

 * Fraud detection: aim at detecting frauds after they have happened, so it is an ex-post approach.
 The main objective is to discourage fraudsters and make fraud difficult.
-A fraud score is computed for each transaction, and then an expert is called to analyze each one of the flagged as fraudulent.&#x20;
+A fraud score is computed for each transaction, and then an expert is called to analyze each one of the flagged as fraudulent.
 * Fraud prevention: aim at preventing frauds, so it is an ex-ante approach.
-It is generally based on multi-factor authentication.&#x20;
+It is generally based on multi-factor authentication.

 They are complimentary, but not independent.
 If a fraud adapts to a detection mechanism, it will also impact prevention and vice-versa.